IEP Investors Have Opportunity to Lead Icahn Enterprises L.P. Securities Fraud Lawsuit

 Shareholders with losses of $100,000 or more are encouraged to contact the firm.

-LOS ANGELES, June 14, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Icahn Enterprises L.P. ("Icahn Enterprises" or the "Company") (NASDAQ: IEP).
+LOS ANGELES, June 20, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Icahn Enterprises L.P. ("Icahn Enterprises" or the "Company") (NASDAQ: IEP).

 Class Period: August 2, 2018 – May 9, 2023